Film & Photo Shoots

 Film companies are responsible for any and all damage to Park property.
 All areas should be left in the condition in which they were found.
 Any damage must be reported to the Conservancy and the Mayor’s Office of Media and Entertainment immediately.

 Guidelines for Vehicle Use in Central Park

-Parking is not guaranteed and is ONLY available to productions that have received permission from Central Park Conservancy’s Film and Special Events staff.
+Parking is not guaranteed and is ONLY available to productions that have received permission from the Conservancy’s Film and Special Events staff.
 Parking is granted on a first come, first served basis.

-- Park Enforcement and NYPD will summons all vehicles without permits
+- Parks Enforcement and NYPD will summons all vehicles without permits

 - No personal vehicles are allowed in the Park

-- Speed limit: 15 mph on Central Park Drives
+- Drivers must adhere to the speed limit of 15 mph on Central Park drives

-- Vehicles cannot stop on Central Park drives at any time
+- Vehicles cannot stop on Park drives at any time

 - Vehicles must not block paths